Skip to main content Skip to footer

 We are grateful for the opportunity to operate and meet here and affirm our collective commitment to make the promise and the challenge of Truth and Reconciliation real in our organization.

-Our Equity, Diversity & Inclusion Statement
+Our Diversity, Equity & Inclusion Statement

 At Traverse Independence, we the board of directors embrace diversity and foster an environment where we respect and empower everyone.
 We are committed to continuous learning for a better understanding of oppressive systems and strive to dismantle barriers.